cvdabbeele/cloudOneOnAWS/README.md

 # Overview
-This is a collaborated effort with mawinkler and nicgoth
+This is a collaborative effort with mawinkler and nicgoth
-This sets up:
+In short, the script in this repo sets up:
+- an AWS Elastic Kubernetes Service Cluster (EKS)
 - an AWS codeCommit registry
-- codePipeline
+- three AWS codePipelines
-- deploys Trend Micro Cloud One Container Security (C1CS)
-- and integrates it in the pipeline.
+- Trend Micro Cloud One Container Registry Security (C1CS or "SmartCheck") and integrates it in the pipelines

 Then it will:
-- deploy 3 containers and
+- build 3 containers and
 - scan them for vulnerabilities, malware, sensitive content etc..
+- and, if the risk is below the defined threshold:
-- and then push them to the ECR registry
+    - push them to the ECR registry
+    - deploy them on AKS

 This README.md describes how to deploy the demo environment

 Checkout the **howToDemo.md** for demo scenarios

-# High level overview of steps (detailed steps in next section)
+# High level overview of steps (see detailed steps in next section)
 1. open Cloud9
-2. configure AWS CLI
+2. configure AWS CLI with your keys and region
 3. clone this repo
-4. enter your configuration settings in `00_define_vars.sh.sample` and save it as `.sh` (make sure it is executable)
+4. enter your settings in `00_define_vars.sh`
 5. run ./up.sh to deploy the environment (pipeline, scanner,...)
-6. build a sample container and see how it get scanned by Cloud One Container Security (C1CS).
-If it has more  vulnerabilities, malware or sensitive content than defined in the threshold, then it will not be pushed to the ECR Registry.
+6. build a sample container and see how it gets scanned by Cloud One Container Security (C1CS).
+If it has more  vulnerabilities, malware or sensitive content than defined in the threshold, it will not be pushed to the ECR Registry and it will not be deployed.
 7. increase the security thresholds in buildspec.yaml file (=allow more risk) and rebuild the (vulnerable) container.
 It will now be pushed to the ECR registry and deployed on EKS.
 8. Run a few exploits against it.
 Depending on the settings in Cloud One Application Security (C1AS), they will be blocked.  (for a detailed demo scenario, see **howToDemo.md** )
 9. run ./down.sh to tear everything down